 Then we continue to the scenic Cederberg region where endemic rooibos is grown to make a popular health tea.
 The Cederberg mountain range is known for its incredible rock formations and San rock paintings.
-On our last night we tuck into a traditional South African meal together, at the lodge just outside the town of Citrusdal.
+On our last night, we tuck into a hearty South African meal together, at the lodge just outside the town of Citrusdal.

-Today we set off for Cape Town, the final destination on our overland tour.
+Today we travel to Cape Town, the final destination on our overland tour.

-Entering the Cape Winelands area of the Western Cape we stop to taste the fine wines produced here.
 Then we pause in Tableview to get the best view of Table Mountain from across the bay and take some photos.
-In Cape Town we sadly say goodbye and part ways.
+In Cape Town, we sadly say goodbye and part ways.